nyran-pg675/nyran-pg675/README.md

-Hi everyone!
-My name is Nyran Abraham Tahija, and I’m passionate about exploring how emerging technologies can enhance our ability to study and conserve marine and coastal environments.
-I’m especially interested in using tools like GIS, remote sensing, and Earth observation to support sustainable environmental management and research.
+I’m Nyran Abraham Tahija, a postgraduate student in Environmental Science with a Bachelor’s degree in Fisheries and Marine Science.
+I’m passionate about marine science, remote sensing & GIS, Web GIS, GIS programming.